 Originals are ordinary people like you and I. They don’t have special inborn talents, unusual passion and conviction, nor a huge appetite for risk.
 In fact, many famous people didn’t pursue/publish their ideas until they were “forced” to do so.
 Michelangelo refused to paint the Sistine Chapel ceiling fresco because he saw himself as a sculptor rather than a painter.
 He only agreed to the project after 2 years, after the Pope’s persistence and insistence.

 Anyone can choose to think differently, and we’ll now look at how we can do so to make the greatest impact.
-Do get the full details from the book or our full 14-page summary.
+You can get more details from our 14-page summary.

 Managing the Risks of Originality

 New, untested ideas are naturally risky.
 By studying how Originals succeed and why they fail, we can improve our chances of innovating successfully.
 In our Originals summary, we’ve organized these ideas into 4 key segments: